Video of Trump deposition in New York fraud probe shows former president taking the Fifth, repeating "same answer"

 Wallace then told Trump he could just say, "same answer" — "to speed things up."

-Trump did so more than 400 times during the course of the full interview, according to sources.
+Trump did so more than 400 times during the course of the full interview, according to a New York attorney general court filing.
 After the deposition concluded, Trump issued a public statement saying that he had exercised his Fifth Amendment right and refused to answer.

+An attorney for Trump declined to comment on the video's release Tuesday.

 During one section of questioning, Wallace asked Trump about his Statements of Financial Condition, submitted every year since 2011.
 In February 2022, the accounting firm that prepared them recanted its work and said those reports "should no longer be relied upon."